SergeyZaika/install-on-ubuntu20.04_wordpress_with_nginx_mariadb_php/README.md

 Variables
 General Variables
 domain: The domain name or IP address for your site.

 ubuntu_user: The username for your Ubuntu server (default: ubuntu).

 php_version: Version of PHP to be installed (e.g., "8.2").

 db_name: The name of the WordPress database.

 db_user: The username for the WordPress database.

 db_password: The password for the WordPress database user.

 root_db_password: The root password for MariaDB.

 wordpress_admin_user: The admin username for WordPress.

 wordpress_admin_password: The admin password for WordPress.

 wordpress_admin_email: The admin email for WordPress.

 remote_wordpress_file: Path to the downloaded WordPress archive.

+Note: You need to prepare the WordPress archive yourself and download it to the specified path.
+The file should be in .tar.gz format.

 second_wordpress_install_dir: Installation directory for the second WordPress site.

 Usage
-1. Install the First WordPress Site
+Install the First WordPress Site
 To install the first WordPress site:

 bash